FotoGenie Commercial Licensing Guide & Media Permissions Form

 The Basics: What is a Photo Licensing Agreement?

 A photo license agreement is a legal contract where the owner of a photo licenses the use of the image to a person or company.
 The original owner retains the copyright of the image.
 The contract stipulates the terms on how, when, and where the licensee can use that photograph.
 In the photo licensing agreement, the licensor is the person who owns the copyrights or is licensing rights to use the image.
+This is always the photographer who originally created and captured the photograph.
 The licensee is the person who is gaining the rights to use the image.